 But even the most committed Lushaholics don't get a behind-the-scenes look at the UK company like its employees do.
 Working at Lush isn't just a job, it's a lifestyle, and spending your days in the unique atmosphere breeds some fascinating stories. "[We] employ passionate, enthusiastic, and ethical people," said Lush founder Mark Constantine.
-"The fanatics, the crazy people that other people won't employ because they're too crazy."
+"The fanatics—the crazy people that other people won't employ because they're too crazy."

 We knew these fanatics had to have some titillating inside knowledge, so we got in touch with two former Lush employees, Tina Minasyan and Adaeze Tula.
-Keep scrolling to see them spill their guts on shopping secrets, product hacks, and other little-known Lush facts!
+Keep scrolling to see them spill their guts on shopping secrets, product hacks, and other little-known facts about Lush.